 5 Ways to Have Family Fun Even on Busy Days

 Free time is fleeting in today's busy world.
 Adults with busy work schedules and kids with lots of homework and loaded extracurricular calendars often feel like they struggle to find time to have a little fun outside of their work and school days.
 When kids are over-scheduled, they might feel anxious or even experience physical stress like headaches or stomach aches.

 Many parents want their children to participate in activities that they enjoy and increase their abilities, yet moderation is key.
-As a busy family, it's crucial to find time within your schedule to connect and have a little fun to lighten up even if the most loaded day.
+As a busy family, it's crucial to find time within your schedule to connect and have a little fun to lighten up even on the most loaded of days.
 Here are a few ways to find time to have family fun even on the busiest of days.

 While sometimes easier said than done, giving yourself a break from the daily grind is important, especially when you're kids are with you.
 Organize yourself before your day is over so that you're ready to go the following day without having to worry as much about it after-hours.
 If you find that you have to keep an eye on some emails or need to take a call, set a time to do so when it's convenient for your family's schedule, like while your kids do homework or after they go to bed.
 Keep the time that you spend together focused on them and what you're doing together.

 Be engaged during car rides